The Context table (cxt)

 Description

-The cxt table contains information associated with whatever action is currently taking place.
+The cxt table contains information associated with the current action.
 For example:

 Note that not all fields will be applicable for all actions.
 If any field is "not applicable" then it will be set to nil.